*Last Updated: August 10, 2023

 In this ultimate guide to revenue cycle management (RCM), CORE covers everything from the basics to get you started to the strategies and solutions that help you overcome RCM challenges and their resulting consequences.

 Table of Contents

-- Revenue Cycle Management Definition
+- What Is Revenue Cycle Management?

-- The Purposes of Revenue Management
+- The Purpose of Revenue Cycle Management Software

 - 4 Revenue Cycle Management Benefits

 - 4 Steps in the Revenue Cycle Management Process

 - 6 Revenue Cycle Management Challenges (And Their Consequences)

 - Use the Best Revenue Cycle Management Software